 Rumours hailing from Korea suggest Samsung will ditch the iris scanner in favour of a 3D sensing camera in the Galaxy S10.
 It says with the in-display fingerprint sensor at the front there’s really no need for this kind of tech.

-Expect a processor bump in the S10, so we’ll see either Samsung’s latest Exynos chip or the Snapdragon 855 depending where in the world you buy your handset.
+Expect a processor bump in the S10, so we’ll see either Samsung’s 8nm Exynos 9820 chip or the Snapdragon 855 (the upgrade to the 845), depending where in the world you buy your handset.

 Based on the specs of Samsung's recently announced Exynos chip, the S10 will not only be faster and more energy efficient, with smoother framerates thanks to the integrated Mali G76, but able to support 8K video at 30fps and 4K at 150fps.
 The ISP can support five lenses, adding weight to the theory there will be a triple-lens rear camera.
 There's also an integrated NPU for AI.

 In line with this will be LPDDR5 RAM, and UFS 3.0 storage which is twice as fast as UFS 2.0.
 Samsung has recently begun mass production of its 1TB eUFS 2.1 smartphone storage chips, so a version of the Galaxy S10 could be the first to use them.